 In its MD and other degree programs, the School of Medicine educates future leaders in medicine, public health, and biomedical science.
 The MD program follows a unique educational philosophy, the Yale system of medical education, which was established in the 1920s by Dean Milton C. Winternitz, MD.
 No course grades or class rankings are given in the first two years, examinations are limited, and students are expected to engage in independent investigation.
 Since 1839 Yale medical students have written a thesis based on original research.
 The thesis requirement grew out of the recognition that the scientific process of investigation, attentive observation, interpretation of data, and critical evaluation of literature are fundamental to the practice of medicine.

-Many Yale medical students opt to take a tuition-free fifth year to complete their studies.
-Some pursue in-depth research or explore clinical electives and subinternships.
+Many Yale medical students opt to take a tuition-free fifth year to pursue additional study.
+Some conduct in-depth research or explore clinical electives and subinternships.
 A significant number each year are awarded fifth-year research fellowships and earn the MHS degree.

-3 Of the 514 students enrolled, 66 are currently on extended study pursuing a joint degree, completing research, or a combination of research and clinical rotations.
+3 Of the 527 students enrolled in the M.D.
+Program, 59 are currently on extended study pursuing a joint degree, completing research, or a combination of research and clinical rotations.

 |Average cumulative GPA||3.81|

 |Male-to-female ratio||51 to 53|